sosy-lab/cpachecker/README.txt

    If you use your own program, remember to pre-process it as mentioned above.
    Example: doc/examples/example.c
-   A good source for more example programs is the benchmark set of the TACAS 2013 Competition on Software Verification (http://sv-comp.sosy-lab.org/), which can be checked out from https://svn.sosy-lab.org/software/sv-benchmarks/trunk.
+   A good source for more example programs is the benchmark set of the International Competition on Software Verification (http://sv-comp.sosy-lab.org/), which can be checked out from https://github.com/sosy-lab/sv-benchmarks.

 2. If you want to enable certain analyses like predicate analysis, choose a configuration file.
 This file defines for example which CPAs are used.